kevincjackson/Notes/powershell.md

 Comments

 - Use complete sentences
-- Do speak in plain language
-- Do not speak in needlessly technical or academic language
+- Do speak in plain language; Do NOT speak in needlessly technical or academic language
 - Be concise, but complete
-- Do have comments that explain reasoning
-- Do not make comments that are totally obvious.
+- Do have comments that explain reasoning; Do NOT make comments that are totally obvious.
 Ex: increments variable

 ```ps1
 function Get-Example {